nCubed/TheMovieDbWrapper/README.md

 * Production Companies
 * People such as Actors, Actresses, Directors, etc...

-## Basic Usage
+# Basic Usage
 The `MovieDbFactory` class is the single entry point for retrieving information from TheMovieDb.org API.
-Before making any requests, you simply need to register your TheMovieDb.org Bearer Token with our `MovieDbFactory` class:
+Before making any requests, you must register your TheMovieDb.org Bearer Token with our `MovieDbFactory` class:

 ```csharp
 // your bearer token can be found on TheMovieDb.org's website under your account settings